gskaggs/The-Great-Sand-Dunes/README.md

 For a complete description of how the algorithm works, see the [Wikipedia article](https://en.wikipedia.org/wiki/Catmull%E2%80%93Clark_subdivision_surface) mentioned above.

 ### *Procedurally Generated Noise*
-To add organic bumps to and dune-like geometries to our desert we implemented a form of noise generation where by course noise is combined with upsampling increasingly finer grained noise.
+To add organic bumps to and dune-like geometries to our desert we implemented a form of noise generation whereby course noise is combined with upsampling increasingly finer grained noise.
 Graphically, the basics of this algorithm can be depicted simply:
 ![GitHub Logo](/images/noise.png)

 ### *Rendering*
-We converted the polygonal mesh of the floor which results from the above algorithms into a triangular mesh and render on the GPU using OpenGL.
+We converted the polygonal mesh of the floor which results from the above algorithms into a triangular mesh which we rendered on the GPU using OpenGL.

 ## Configuration
 To modulate the simulation's configuration edit *src/config.h*.
 We especially recommend modifying the values for: